PhilipSykes/LMS-ADR/docs/decisions/0001-use-service-oriented-architecture.md

 - Good, because it provides clear separation of concerns between presentation, business logic, and data layers[1]
 - Bad, because horizontal scaling is more complex than in service-based architectures[4].
 - Bad, because updates to one part of the system might require redeploying the entire application.
-- Bad, because it might not meet our scalability and maintainability requirements in the long term.
+- Bad, because it might not meet our scalability and maintainability needs in the long term.

 ### Microservices Architecture

 - Good, because it offers the highest level of scalability and flexibility[2].
 - Good, because it allows for independent deployment of services[2].
 - Bad, because it introduces massive complexity in service management and communication.
-- Bad, because it might be overkill for our current needs and could lead to over-engineering.
+- Bad, because it might be overkill for our current needs.
-- Bad, because it requires more resources and expertise to implement and maintain effectively.
+- Bad, because it may require a lot more set up,resources & time to implement effectively.

 ### Service-oriented Architecture